Are pastors required to give a tithe or give?

 I think it is necessary to begin with a word of caution here.
 We in the West live in a culture that reveres youth and looks down on the wisdom that often comes with age and maturity.
 Much more could be said to validate this statement, but suffice it to say that those who are young need to be humbly aware of the limitations of their youth, one of which the Bible calls “simplicity” in Proverbs.
 Youth may make a person more skillful in some physical things, but such skills are not wisdom.
 It was Rehoboam’s youthful advisors who gave him foolish counsel, while his father’s older advisors gave him wise counsel, which he rejected (1 Kings 12).
 The result was a divided kingdom.
 Younger believers should seriously consider Peter’s words to the young (as well as the elders) in 1 Peter 5:1-5.
 Let us respect the wisdom of those who are older.
 All of this is to say that the younger generation needs to beware of the inclination to throw out older leaders, assuming that they can do better.

-Perhaps the most relevant biblical example is to be found in 1 Kings chapter one, where David had delayed passing the torch of leadership to his (designated) son, Solomon.
-David had become incapacitated and his son Adonijah nearly succeeded in usurping the throne due to David’s delay.
+Perhaps the most relevant biblical example is to be found in 1 Kings 1, where David had delayed passing the torch of leadership to his (designated) son, Solomon.
+David had become incapacitated, and his son Adonijah nearly succeeded in usurping the throne due to David’s delay.
 The wise approach taken by Nathan the prophet and David’s wife Bathsheba serves as an example of how to approach an incompetent leader.

 My internet speed (bandwidth) is too slow and the videos appear to be jerky.
 What can I do?